AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/adobe/dataset.md

 >[!IMPORTANT]
 >
->The examples in this guide use a standardized set of fields to represent customer consent values, as defined by the [[!UICONTROL Consents and Preferences] XDM data type](../../../../xdm/data-types/consents.md).
+>The examples in this guide use a standardized set of fields to represent customer consent values, as defined by the [[!UICONTROL Consents and Preferences] schema field group](../../../../xdm/field-groups/profile/consents.md).
 The structure of these fields is intended to provide an efficient data model to cover many common consent-collection use cases.
 >
 >However, you can also define your own field groups to represent consent according to your own data models.
 Please consult with your legal team to get approval for a consent data model that fits your business needs, based on the following options:
 >